Driving licences

 You are usually able to have your existing photo re-used; but if you want your photo to be re-taken, let the receptionist know when you are called forward.

-Exchanging your foreign licence for a domestic licence
+Exchanging your foreign licence for a local licence

-You must be a Barbadian citizen or a foreign national with permanent residency, immigrant status, a work permit [1], a student visa [1], a Welcome Stamp visa, a CARICOM Skilled National certificate, a Special Entry permit or Rights of Establishment.
+You must be a Barbadian citizen or a foreign national with permanent residency, immigrant status, reside and work status, a work permit [1], a student visa [1], a Welcome Stamp visa, a CARICOM Skilled National certificate, a Special Entry permit or Right of Establishment.
 If this applies to you, follow these steps:

-• Step 3: Pay the licence fee to the Barbados Revenue Authority, also located at The Pine (they also have an office at Warrens Tower II, in the same building as the Electoral and Boundaries Commission).
-Payments must be in Barbados Dollars; cash only.
-The licence fee is BDS $50 for 1 year, BDS $125 for 3 years, or BDS $200 for 5 years.
+- Step 3: Pay the licence fee to the Barbados Revenue Authority, also located at The Pine (they also have an office at the Holetown Public Centre and at the Bridge Street Mall in Bridgetown).
+[2] Payments must be in Barbados Dollars; cash only.
+The licence fee is BBD $50 for 1 year, BBD $125 for 3 years, or BBD $200 for 5 years.

 [1] Work permit / student visa must be valid for six months or longer.